async-labs/builderbook/README.md

 - Start the app with `yarn dev`.
 - The _first registered user_ in the app becomes an Admin user (`"isAdmin": true`).

-## Deploy
-- Install now: `npm install -g now`.
-- Point your domain to Zeit world nameservers: [three steps](https://zeit.co/world#get-started).
-- Check the `now.json` file.
-If you are using `dotenv` and `.env` for env variables, no need to change `now.json`.
-If you make changes to the app, check up how to [configure now](https://zeit.co/docs/features/configuration).
-- Make sure you updated `ROOT_URL` in `package.json` and `lib/getRootURL.js`.
-- Check that you have all production-level env variables in `.env`.
-- In your terminal, deploy the app by running `now`.
-- Now outputs your deployment's URL, for example: `builderbook-zomcvzgtvc.now.sh`.
-- Point successful deployment to your domain, for example: `now ln builderbook-zomcvzgtvc.now.sh builderbook.org`.

 ## Add a new book